techczech/oxford-oath-dominik-lukes-take/oxford-oath.md

 ## Commitments

+In the presence of:

+- (OPTION 1) God
-In the presence of God (or: what I hold most sacred) and these witnesses, I make these commitments:
+- (OR OPTION 2) what I hold most sacred

+and these witnesses, I make these commitments:

 ### Orientation